andstatus/game2048/README.md

 ## About the project

-The project started from [RezMike/2048 KorGe tutorial project](https://github.com/RezMike/2048#readme), but it's not a clone of that repository: it's a rewrite aiming at becoming a (board) game template that is easy to modify, to extend and to play with using [Kotlin](https://kotlinlang.org/) programming language and [KorGe game engine](https://korge.org/).
+The project started from the tutorial [RezMike/2048 KorGe tutorial project](https://github.com/RezMike/2048#readme), and then it was rewritten aiming at becoming an open (board) game template that is easy to modify, to extend and to play with using [Kotlin](https://kotlinlang.org/) programming language and [KorGe game engine](https://korge.org/).

+Following this goal:
-Following this goal, the source code has been structured and cleaned.
-We're trying to use board games terminology (e.g. [Glossary of chess](https://en.wikipedia.org/wiki/Glossary_of_chess)) in order to ease understanding of implementation logic.
+* We're using board games terminology as much as possible (e.g. [Glossary of chess](https://en.wikipedia.org/wiki/Glossary_of_chess)) in order to ease understanding of implementation logic.
+* Adding lots of new [features](#features).
+* Add automated tests.
+* Structure and clean code.

-Game exchange text format created (JSON based) to allow users share
-and load shared games with all moves and bookmarks.
+* Created Game exchange text format (JSON based) to allow users share and load shared games with all moves and bookmarks.

 ## Contribution